Hoshitango Imachi: Professional wrestling career

-On June 3, 2012, Hoshitango had a third brief Ironman Heavymetalweight Championship reign.
-On July 8, he formed the Monster Army stable with members Antonio Honda, Daisuke Sasaki Masa Takanashi, Yasu Urano and Yuji Hino.
+On 3 June 2012, Hoshitango had a third brief Ironman Heavymetalweight Championship reign.
+On 8 July, he formed the Monster Army stable with members Antonio Honda, Daisuke Sasaki Masa Takanashi, Yasu Urano and Yuji Hino.
 At Budokan Peter Pan, Hoshitango competed in a "5 vs. 5 Soccer match" as part of Tonkatsu SC.
 The match consisted of two halves of 5 minutes each where each team tried to score the most pins by pinfall (two counts) or submission.
 The match ended in a 2–2 draw and was decided by an actual penalty shoot-out which saw Tonkatsu SC win 2–0.
-On June 23, 2013, Hoshitango, Honda and Hino won the KO-D 6-Man Tag Team Championship.
-They lost the titles to Danshoku Dino, Kensuke Sasaki and Makoto Oishi on July 21.
-On January 26, 2014, Hoshitango briefly won the Ironman Heavymetalweight Championship for a forth time.
-On February 23, after Hoshitango, Honda and Sasaki were defeated by Mikami, Sanshiro Takagi and Toru Owashi in a six-man tag team match, Honda announced that the Monster Army had decided to disband.
+On 23 June 2013, Hoshitango, Honda and Hino won the KO-D 6-Man Tag Team Championship.
+They lost the titles to Danshoku Dino, Kensuke Sasaki and Makoto Oishi on 21 July.
+On 26 January 2014, Hoshitango briefly won the Ironman Heavymetalweight Championship for a fourth time.
+On 23 February, after Hoshitango, Honda and Sasaki were defeated by Mikami, Sanshiro Takagi and Toru Owashi in a six-man tag team match, Honda announced that the Monster Army had decided to disband.
 At Judgement 2014, Monster Army wrestled their final match together, where Hoshitango, Hino, Honda and Sasaki defeated Gorgeous Matsuno, Gota Ihashi, Sanshiro Takagi and Toru Owashi.

 With his stock significantly lowered following the end of Monster Army, in 2015 he began regularly competing for the King of Dark Championship.
 Contrary to regular professional wrestling championships, the title is awarded to the loser of the match and is a sign of shame.
 As punishment for holding the title, wrestler are forced to wrestle exclusively in dark matches.
-On April 2, 2016, Hoshitango "won" the King of Dark Championship after losing to Seiya Morohashi.
-He held the dubious distinction for 22 days before "losing" the title to Gota Ihashi on April 24.
+On 2 April 2016, Hoshitango "won" the King of Dark Championship after losing to Seiya Morohashi.
+He held the dubious distinction for 22 days before "losing" the title to Gota Ihashi on 24 April.

+As of 2026, he still wrestles at 60.